MatejSulic/fanst_edited/README.md

 ## Working stuff

-Only Experiments tab from the main top menu works.
+Only 'Experiments' tab from the main top menu works.
 Creating experiments, creating sections and creating questions work.
 Everything else has just static data for now...